rathesDot/rathes.de/resources/contents/blog/en/readme-driven-development.md

 But what does it exactly mean to write the Readme first?
 It is pretty straight forward.
 Just before you start working, take the time and start writing a simple file that explains what it is all about.

-Start with a title and a subtitle that makes it directly clear what the topic is.
+Start with a title and a subtitle that make it directly clear what the topic is.
 Then continue with a small paragraph explaining what the code you write intends to do and what it is going to solve.

 Then follow with some *Getting Started* information, so that the user of this piece of software will be able to set things up and configure things if needed.